 2 handfuls spinach

-3 ribs of celery plus inner leaves roughly chopped
+3 ribs of celery plus inner leaves, roughly chopped

-Small handful of fresh coriander finely chopped with some storks
+Small handful fresh coriander finely chopped

-1 tbs olive oil and sprinkle of Parmesan to serve
+Extra virgin olive oil to serve

 Fridge vegetable broth vs2